Children flee as gunmen storm aid group's office in Afghanistan

 "We are devastated at the news," a Save the Children spokesperson said in an emailed statement.
 "Our primary concern is for the safety and security of our staff."

+The charity later announced that it had "temporarily" suspended all its programs across the country, but said it remained "committed to resuming our operations."
+Save the Children said in a statement that its aid reaches almost 1.4 million children throughout Afghanistan.

-Backed by intensive U.S. airstrikes, Afghan forces have claimed growing success against the Taliban and other militant groups, including Islamic State, but militant attacks on civilian targets have continued, causing heavy casualties.
+Backed by intensive U.S. airstrikes, Afghan forces have claimed growing success against the Taliban and other militant groups, including ISIS, but militant attacks on civilian targets have continued, causing heavy casualties.

 The attack in Jalalabad came just days after Taliban militants struck the a hotel in Kabul, killing some 22 people, including at least 13 foreigners.